Why would you open a super account?

 If your old employer’s super plan is within a broader fund, your account may be able to roll into a new account with that same fund.
 If this is the case, be careful about the costs for administration and insurance of that new account.
 They can be greatly different to the costs of your corporate arrangement.
 But if your old job uses a dedicated employees-only super fund, you may need to open another account with a new super fund when you start a new job.

 Bear in mind that some corporate or public sector super funds may offer different features to other funds available in the market, so it could be worth considering what features are right for you before deciding whether or not to consolidate your super.

 Choosing lower fees

 The admin and investment fees super funds charge vary.
 So it can pay to compare your super fund’s fees to those charged by other funds.
-All super funds need to charge fees to cover the costs of administering your super account and investing your balance, and providing you with services like over-the-phone general advice, and online tools and information.
+All super funds need to charge fees to cover the costs of administering your super account and investing your balance, and providing you with services like general advice – whether given over the phone or in virtual real-time chats – as well as online tools and information.

 Open an account online

 Most super funds have an easy online joining process.
 If you’ve decided to open an account with a new fund, it’s often as easy as searching for the online join tool on their website and following the tool’s prompts.

 If you can, have your tax file number (TFN) handy.
 If you don’t have a TFN yet, the Australian Taxation Office (ATO) has advice on applying for a TFN you may find helpful.
 Letting your super fund know your TFN means they can accept your super contributions and charge the appropriate tax rates that generally apply to super contributions.
 Providing your TFN will also allow your super fund to search for any other super accounts you may have and ask you if you want to consolidate them into your new account.
 Don’t worry if you don’t have your TFN handy – you can still open a super account and provide your TFN at a later date.